api-platform/.github/.github/PULL_REQUEST_TEMPLATE.md

 Replace this notice by a short README for your feature/bugfix.
 This will help people understand your PR and can be used as a start for the documentation.

+Branch:
+- 2.7 for bugs related to the **backward compatibility layer**, if the bug was in 2.6 let's fix it on the 3.0 branch instead
+- 3.0 for bug fixes
+- main for new features

 Additionally:
  - Always add tests and ensure they pass.
  - Never break backward compatibility (see https://symfony.com/bc).